BruceResearch/mFI-PSO/README.md

-# Adversarial Image Generation and Training for Deep Neural Networks
+# mFI_PSO — Adversarial Image Generation and Training for Deep Neural Networks
 This repo is the official implementation for [Adversarial Image Generation and Training for Deep Neural Networks](https://arxiv.org/pdf/2006.03243.pdf).

 ![plot](./image/CIFAR10comparison.jpg)